Our Team

 Lindsay Simourd

-First-Year PhD Student
+Second-Year PhD Student

 Lindsay completed her B.Sc.
 (Hon) in Psychology with a minor in Biology at Queen’s University.
 For her undergraduate thesis, Lindsay utilized a novel measurement approach for detecting and describing patterns of neurocognitive impairment in remitted depression.
 By employing tasks of increasing difficulty, Lindsay’s thesis explored the extent to which neurocognitive performance in remission may be influenced by appraisals of task difficulty and self-evaluations of one’s own ability.
 In graduate school, Lindsay is excited to continue working to understand clinical and neurocognitive recovery in severe mental disorders.